-We love pasta at our house and I think it might be one of my husband’s favorite things to eat.
-I try to not eat as much pasta as I use to so when I do I want it to be really, really good.
-This Fettuccine with Shrimp, Pancetta, Mushrooms in a creamy tomato sauce is one that hits the mark!
+This Fettuccine with Shrimp, Pancetta, Mushrooms in a creamy tomato sauce is one of those pasta dishes that hits the mark!
 I discovered the basic recipe to this dish about 20 years ago and have been making it ever since.

-For today, I cooked up some pancetta and shrimp to add to the pasta sauce and it is really delicious.
-I had a container of pre-diced pancetta from the grocery store but I would have liked bigger sized diced pieces so I would recommend you dice your own to get a good size.
+Originally this recipe is vegetarian but today I cooked up some pancetta and shrimp to add to the pasta sauce and it’s really delicious.
+I had a container of pre-diced pancetta but I would have liked bigger sized pieces so I’d recommend you dice your own to get a good size.
 The smaller bits got a little lost, but they do add a nice flavor to the dish.
-For the shrimp, I sautéed them in a little olive oil and added them to the sauce at the end, but I think you could cook them directly in the sauce when you add the tomatoes since shrimp don’t take very long to cook.
+For the shrimp, I sautéed them with the pancetta when it was almost done.
+I think you could cook them directly in the sauce when you add the tomatoes since shrimp don’t take very long to cook.

 - 1 lb fettuccine

-- 12 oz. sliced mushrooms (I prefer the brown ones vs. white ones)
+- 12 oz. container sliced mushrooms (I prefer the brown ones vs. white ones)

 - 2 14oz. cans fire roasted tomatoes